LY2NEO/FlipperZero-Ideas-bank/README.md

 We mostly  focus on Programming, Tutorials, Security Guide, Pentesting tutorials and Ethical hacking.
 If you planned to use the content for illegal purpose, please leave this site immediately.

 ----

+ "If you want to go fast, go alone.
+If you want to go far, go together." – African Proverb